AryehSilver1/SNAQ/README.md

 To begin the analysis, you need to obtain the input data from QuPath.
 This involves:

 - **Exporting Measurements**: Use QuPath to export the cellular measurements as CSV files.
 Ensure that the data includes all required parameters for accurate analysis.
+Ensure that the data exported from QuPath is correctly formatted and includes all required parameters for accurate analysis.
+The exported data should match the `PDAC_measurements.csv` format in the input folder.

 ### Running `Data Analysis.Rmd`